 (Google Alert cancelled)

-If you want Google to send our alerts via email, you can configure rules in your email application to redirect alerts automatically to one or more folders.
-This will help keep your alerts organized and easier to sort through.
+If you want to receive alerts sent to your inbox via email, you can configure rules in your email application to send alerts automatically to one or more email folders.
+This will help to keep your alerts organized and easier to sort through.

 If you choose to receive alerts via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.

-Once your alerts are set up, you can track information about keywords, brands, competitors, etc., or start creating web content on the latest news in your niche/industry.
+Once you have set up alerts, you can track information about keywords, names, competitors, etc., or create content for your blog in your topic of choice.

-How To Republish News Items From Google Alerts On Your WordPress Site
+How To Republish News Items From Google Alerts On Your Site

-You can repost news items directly from Google Alerts on your WordPress your site as blog posts or as a ‘widgetized’ item on your sidebar.
+You can display news items directly from Google Alerts on your WordPress your website as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: